What Is DeFi and How Does Decentralized Finance Work?

 The main DeFi protocol types are decentralized exchanges (DEXs) for trading, lending/borrowing platforms for earning and accessing credit, stablecoins for price stability, and yield farming protocols for maximizing returns.

-DEXs like Uniswap, SushiSwap, and Curve let you trade cryptocurrencies directly from your wallet.
+Decentralized exchanges like Uniswap, SushiSwap, and Curve let you trade cryptocurrencies directly from your wallet.
 No account required, no custodian holding your funds.
+Learn more about how exchanges work.

-Platforms like Aave, Compound, and MakerDAO let you lend crypto to earn interest or borrow crypto using your holdings as collateral.
+Lending platforms like Aave, Compound, and MakerDAO let you lend crypto to earn interest or borrow using holdings as collateral.
 Interest rates adjust automatically based on supply and demand.

-Stablecoins maintain a steady value (typically $1).
-Fiat-backed stablecoins (USDC, USDT) are backed by dollars.
-Crypto-backed stablecoins (DAI) are over-collateralized by cryptocurrency.
+Stablecoins maintain steady value (typically $1).
+Fiat-backed stablecoins (USDC) hold dollar reserves.
+Crypto-backed stablecoins (DAI) use over-collateralization to maintain their peg.

 What Are the Benefits of DeFi?